s-shamil/s-shamil.github.io/_projects/4_project.markdown

 ---
 layout: page
-title: project 4
-description: another without an image
-img:
+title: Internet Download Manager
+description: A simple application written in Java to manage multiple downloads simultaneously and to keep track of unfinished downloads for resuming later.
-importance: 3
+importance: 6
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.